christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow_analysis.md

 ## References

-[1] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Real-time Linux communications: an evaluation of the Linux communication stack for real-time robotic applications,” arXiv:1808.10821 [cs], Aug.
+[<a name="1">1</a>] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Real-time Linux communications: an evaluation of the Linux communication stack for real-time robotic applications,” arXiv:1808.10821 [cs], Aug.
 2018.
-[2] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, I. M. Goenaga, L. A. Kirschgens, and V. M. Vilches, “Time Synchronization in modular collaborative robots,” arXiv:1809.07295 [cs], Sep.
+[<a name="2">2</a>] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, I. M. Goenaga, L. A. Kirschgens, and V. M. Vilches, “Time Synchronization in modular collaborative robots,” arXiv:1809.07295 [cs], Sep.
 2018.
-[3] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Time-Sensitive Networking for robotics,” arXiv:1804.07643 [cs], Apr.
+[<a name="3">3</a>] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Time-Sensitive Networking for robotics,” arXiv:1804.07643 [cs], Apr.
 2018.
-[4] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Towards a distributed and real-time framework for robots: Evaluation of ROS 2.0 communications for real-time robotic applications,” arXiv:1809.02595 [cs], Sep.
+[<a name="4">4</a>] C. S. V. Gutiérrez, L. U. S. Juan, I. Z. Ugarte, and V. M. Vilches, “Towards a distributed and real-time framework for robots: Evaluation of ROS 2.0 communications for real-time robotic applications,” arXiv:1809.02595 [cs], Sep.
 2018.
-[5] Y.-P. Wang, W. Tan, X.-Q. Hu, D. Manocha, and S.-M. Hu, “TZC: Efficient Inter-Process Communication for Robotics Middleware with Partial Serialization,” arXiv:1810.00556 [cs], Oct.
+[<a name="5">5</a>] Y.-P. Wang, W. Tan, X.-Q. Hu, D. Manocha, and S.-M. Hu, “TZC: Efficient Inter-Process Communication for Robotics Middleware with Partial Serialization,” arXiv:1810.00556 [cs], Oct.
 2018.
-[6] F. Giraldeau and M. Dagenais, “Wait Analysis of Distributed Systems Using Kernel Tracing,” IEEE Transactions on Parallel and Distributed Systems, vol. 27, no. 8, pp. 2450–2461, Aug.
+[<a name="6">6</a>] F. Giraldeau and M. Dagenais, “Wait Analysis of Distributed Systems Using Kernel Tracing,” IEEE Transactions on Parallel and Distributed Systems, vol. 27, no. 8, pp. 2450–2461, Aug.
 2016.
-[7] F. Doray and M. Dagenais, “Diagnosing Performance Variations by Comparing Multi-Level Execution Traces,” IEEE Transactions on Parallel and Distributed Systems, pp. 1–1, 2016.
+[<a name="7">7</a>] F. Doray and M. Dagenais, “Diagnosing Performance Variations by Comparing Multi-Level Execution Traces,” IEEE Transactions on Parallel and Distributed Systems, pp. 1–1, 2016.
-[8] P.-M. Fournier and M. R. Dagenais, “Analyzing blocking to debug performance problems on multi-core systems,” ACM SIGOPS Operating Systems Review, vol. 44, no. 2, p.
+[<a name="8">8</a>] P.-M. Fournier and M. R. Dagenais, “Analyzing blocking to debug performance problems on multi-core systems,” ACM SIGOPS Operating Systems Review, vol. 44, no. 2, p.
 77, Apr.
 2010.
-[9] C.-Q. Yang and B. P. Miller, “Critical path analysis for the execution of parallel and distributed programs,” in [1988] Proceedings.
+[<a name="9">9</a>] C.-Q. Yang and B. P. Miller, “Critical path analysis for the execution of parallel and distributed programs,” in [1988] Proceedings.
 The 8th International Conference on Distributed, San Jose, CA, USA, 1988, pp. 366–373.